 Ethnocentrism is the assumption that the culture of one's own group is moral, right and rational and that other cultures are inferior.
 Ethnocentrism denotes a positive orientation toward those sharing the same ethnicity and a negative one toward others.
 Sometimes ethnocentrism will be combined with racism, the belief that individuals can be classified into distinct racial groups and that there is a biologically-based hierarchy of race.
 It is ethnocentrism when individuals confront a different culture and judge it with reference to their own standards.
 One can reject a different culture without in any way assuming the inherent inferiority of its members as in an ethnocentric approach.
 Ethnocentrism is a nearly universal syndrome, typically including in-group favoritism.

 A study provided the first test of implicit ethnocentrism and its relationship to explicit ethnocentrism by studying the relationship between attitudes toward five social groups.
 Latent variable modeling indicates a simple structure within this ethnocentrism, with variables organized in order of specificity.
 The results concluded that implicit ethnocentrism exists and it is related to and distinct from explicit ethnocentrism.
 Implicit and Explicit Ethnocentrism: Revisiting the Ideologies of Prejudice - William A.Cunningham, John B. Nezlek, College of William & Mary, Mahzarin R. Banaji.

 To explain ethnocentrism in the Netherlands, a model derived from theoretical notions of prominent members of the Frankfurt School is tested with data of a national sample of Dutch respondents.
 Authoritarianism is found to be a far more important predictor of ethnocentrism than predictors related to one's social condition.
-Social conditions, authoritarianism and ethnocentrism: a theoretical model of the early Frankfurt School updated and tested - P. SCHEEPERS, A. FELLING and J. PETERS
+Social conditions, authoritarianism and ethnocentrism: a theoretical model of the early Frankfurt School updated and tested - P. SCHEEPERS, A. FELLING and J. PETERS.

 Ethnocentrism is conceptualized as a Immanuel Kant form of intuition that plays a knowledge-producing role.
 The focus of this analysis is on Western ethnocentrism.
 Explicit expression of Western ethnocentrism in academia is scientific racism, which has been an important research program in the history of the science of mental life.

 Approach to examine the preference patterns of U.K. consumers for domestic products and those originating from specific foreign countries for eight product categories.
 Variability in preferences is linked to consumer ethnocentrism.
-Domestic Country Bias, Country-of-Origin Effects, and Consumer Ethnocentrism: A Multidimensional Unfolding Approach - George Balabanis, Adamantios Diamantopoulos
+Domestic Country Bias, Country-of-Origin Effects, and Consumer Ethnocentrism: A Multidimensional Unfolding Approach - George Balabanis, Adamantios Diamantopoulos.